Southern New Hampshire University: Honors program

 The three-year Honors Program is a custom-designed, integrated academic experience that is offered over the course of six semesters for business majors.
 As a result, students earn an undergraduate business degree in three years rather than four.
 It was started using a challenge grant from the U.S. Department of Education in 1995.
 SNHU offers similar accelerated programs to undergraduate students majoring in creative writing and justice studies as well.

 Faculty

-SNHU's faculty consists of 161 full-time instructors, 5,798 part-time instructors, and 20 instructional graduate assistants.
+SNHU's faculty consists of 130 full-time instructors, 8,042 part-time instructors.
 According to The Century Foundation, SNHU spent more than $11 million on advertising from August 2016 to January 2017, and only 18 cents for every dollar was spent on instruction.

 Regional centers

 Southern New Hampshire University's COCE offers programs both online and at its three regional centers.
 The university's main campus serves as a regional center, in addition to satellite campuses in Salem, New Hampshire and Brunswick, Maine.

 After Trinity College in Vermont closed in 2001, SNHU established the Vermont Center in Colchester, which houses the field-based graduate program in education.